Addressing the risk on Food Security in Southern Africa during the COVID-19 Pandemic

 The time is ripe for change – a new regional strategic development plan by SADC could be the instrument to transform food systems towards models of food security that end hunger and secure citizen’s rights to development and self-determination.

 “We always knew there were very vulnerable families and communities in our nations, but only with lockdowns we woke up to the need to provide for them, including distributing food, for them to survive.
-Without lockdowns, I don’t know whether we would have had the movement, which governments have taken to organise themselves, to dig deep and find there sources to provide for those vulnerable families, the unemployed and people living with disabilities.”
+Without lockdowns, I don’t know whether we would have had the movement, which governments have taken to organize themselves, to dig deep and find their sources to provide for those vulnerable families, the unemployed and people living with disabilities.”

-Mrs Graça Machel – Society Talks airing 13
+Mrs. Graça Machel – Society Talks airing 13